Joshith-Chowdary/Unfinished-platformer/README.md

 ms smita & clevered team
 Mr. Ken Khan oxford professor
-(Note: game may not be as smooth on the video this depends on your system) (Note: xml files are recommendeed to open in snap.berkeley.edu/snap/snap.html & SB3 files in https://scratch.mit.edu/)
+(Note: game may not be as smooth on the video this depends on your system) (Note: xml files are recommended to open in snap.berkeley.edu/snap/snap.html & SB3 files in https://scratch.mit.edu/)

+NOTE : THIS PROJECT IS NOW UNSUPPORTED AND NEW VERSIONS WONT BE THERE